Dr Una McGahern

 My doctoral research was co-funded by the Economic and Social Research Council and the Sir Peter Ustinov Prejudice Fund.
 Examining state attitudes towards Palestinian Christians in Israel, it focused in particular on police responses to instances of intra-communal violence in Nazareth and other mixed Arab villages in the Galilee.
 This research was subsequently published with Mediterannean Politics (2010) and resulted in my first book with Routledge (2011).

-Alongside these ongoing research interests, I am interested in exploring ordinary mobilities in deeply divided societies.
-I remain committed to ethnographic research methods and methodologies as a means of incorporating politics on the margins more fully into mainstream scholarship.
+Alongside these ongoing research interests, I remain committed to ethnographic research methods and methodologies as a means of incorporating politics on the margins more fully into mainstream scholarship.

 Areas of potential research supervision: